A detailed look at the debate regarding the safety of microwave ovens which has raged for decades.

 5. Microwaves can create severe health issues.

-Before we get into each of the claims above, it should be noted that there are two camps to this debate.
+Before we get into each of the claims above, it should be noted that there are two sides to this debate.
 There is the anti-microwave camp, currently championed by Powerwatch and Dr. Joseph Mercola, and then there is pretty much everyone else who believes microwave ovens are safe.
 The list above appears to have origins in an article published by Dr. Mercola.
 The foundation of the anti-microwave school of thought presented by Dr. Mercoloa has its origins in claims made by William Kopp and Hans Hertel.

 Let’s take a look at this list of 5 reasons not to use a microwave.